Good Will Hour: Adaptations

 Each story was accompanied by this statement:John J. Anthony symbolizes to those who have problems which seem too great for solution, a kindly, intelligent, sympathetic listener.
 That is the purpose of the Good Will Hour.
 Mr. Anthony is an able domestic relations counsellor as well as a humanitarian, so that his advice combines authenticity with common sense.
-For drama that is exciting and heart-warming because it is true, listen fo the Hour, Sundays at 10:00 P.M.
+For drama that is exciting and heart-warming because it is true, listen for the Hour, Sundays at 10:00 P.M.
 EWT over Mutual.

 In June 1949 Anthony presented a version of the program in personal appearances in theaters in Brooklyn and Long Island.
 Unlike the anyonymity of the radio broadcasts, participants were spotlighted on stage.